lumidee007/react-task-tracker/README.md

 # REACT TASK TRACKER APP
-This is a task tracker using react.
+This is a task tracker app using react.
 This application allow you to add and delete a task.

 ## Starting the application
 npm run start to start the react development server and, npm run server to start the json server.

-## React hook
+## React hook used in the project.
 useState
 useEffect

 ## Dependencies
 Styled component
-react-router-dom
 json server